rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

         Select the most efficient method for yourself.

 3. Ask your partner to make their public key file available to you.

 4. Assuming your partner’s public key is store in a file called “ me-pub.asc” in your pwd;

     Import the key into your key-ring.
 Type:

-    ```
+    ```bash
     [ying@serverXY ying]$ gpg --import me-pub.asc

     gpg: key 1D0D7654: public key "Me Mao (my test) <me@serverXY>" imported